Benudek/hyperledgerindy/README.md

          even if the cryptographty was broken only parts of the Identity not tied to a person are visible Generate claims over them, which are verified by Issuers, even though Issuers might not be reachable, this is possible by storing the Keys on the Ledger, which is always accessible

+The solution is based on the concepts of Decentralised Identifiers (DIDs): https://w3c-ccg.github.io/did-spec/

 The Solution Scenario Implemented could be transferred to a person, which has to conduct a lot of doctors visits, like e.g. a pregnant woman and wants a way to share her healthdata in a very efficient and secure manner